 How to make problems central to your product development process

 Not every company is at the size Asana is so you can’t afford to have product managers solely dedicated to problem identification. are a few areas of product development and daily life as a PM where focusing on the problem can help based on some expert advice from the PMHQ community:

 Product planning should include problems in the discussion

-The best part is that product managers would sit in a room every quarter alongside game designers to discuss with features & fiction within the game that would solve those problems & move those #s.
+The best part is that product managers would sit in a room every quarter alongside game designers to discuss with them features & fiction within the game that would solve those problems & move those numbers.

 Getting to the MVP

 We were building a feature within Kifi in which users create a team.
 Of course, we struggle with when to release it vs adding in just a couple more features.
 One of the areas that was a hot topic of debate was around making it easier for people to get their coworkers to join the team.